Passive solar design

 - Use of adequate levels of insulation, including double glazing, to conserve the heat once its captured within the house

-Building a new house is the best opportunity to incorporate some passive solar design features into it.
-Such a house will save you a lot of money with only a little extra upfront cost.
+Building a new house is the best opportunity to incorporate passive solar design features.
+Such a house will save you a lot of money with little or no extra upfront cost.

-However, if you are renovating, this is also a good time to consider upgrading your home’s passive solar design features such as adding a conservatory, moving trees or changing window size and placement.
+However, if you are renovating, this is also a good time to consider upgrading your home’s passive solar design features.
+These include adding a conservatory, adding insulation, moving trees, double-glazing, or changing window size and placement.